 Dr. Brian Charest, Interim Associate Dean of Academic Affairs, is responsible for strategy and administration of academic programs, oversight of accreditation and assessment, and faculty support and development.
 He provides academic leadership in collaboration with the Dean, faculty and staff to advance the mission, vision, and principles of the School of Education.

-Elaine Talamaivao-Lafaele, Department Coordinator for the School of Education, is responsible for adjunct faculty contracts, adjunct faculty onboarding, adjunct faculty/university supervisor timecard approving, course scheduling, course evaluations, and academic calendaring for the School of Education.
+Sandra Smitson is the Executive Assistant to the Dean coordinates the dean’s calendar, assists with the dean’s initiatives, and supports the overall School budget.
+She is also responsible for adjunct faculty contracts, adjunct faculty onboarding, adjunct faculty/university supervisor timecard approving, course scheduling, course evaluations, and academic calendaring for the School of Education.

 Maribel Cruz, Administrative Assistant II in the School of Education Dean’s Office, serves as the key support for logistics and administrative tasks for the School.
 Maribel assists with finance and budgetary needs, event planning and support, room booking and approval, book ordering and supply orders as well as coordinating faculty searches for the academic departments.
 Maribel holds a Bachelor’s degree in Chicano Studies from the University of California, Riverside